- The Miracle of Purim

 The Miracle of Purim:

 The miracle of Purim brought Israel to a renewed acceptance of the Torah, a word derived from the root word yarah, meaning “to shoot straight.”
 Therefore, in Hebrew, sin is defined as missing the mark.
 The result of wiping out Amalek (the evil one, the adversary) always leads to the opposite of sin (missing the mark).
-The overthrow of evil occurs when Adonai’s people “accurately” hear, understand and obey Adonai’s Torah (His guidance and instruction).
+The overthrow of evil occurs when Adonai’s people (Israel) “accurately” hear, understand and obey His Torah (His guidance and instruction).
 When Israel as a nation and a people accurately hears, understands and obeys the living Torah of the Holy Spirit then the heavenly Father will send back the Messiah to Israel to establish His rule upon the earth.

 Why Mordecai is cheered:

 There are two ways in which holiness is revealed in the world: either through the victory of the righteous or through the downfall of the wicked.
 When Israel acts justly, the righteous are exalted and the LORD our God’s praise rises from us.
 When Israel or any of the Holy One’s chosen people lacks merit, deliverance comes through the downfall of those who are more wicked than we are.
 The downfall of the wicked alone, however, does not bring joy into the world:

 Rejoicing only comes from “blessed is Mordecai” (the Humble Man).